itiden/statamic-backup/docs/pages/getting-started.md

 ## Usage

-First you will have to give your user permissions to manage backups, this is done like any other permission in statamic.
+### Permissions

+The package comes with a few permissions to keep your backups safe:

+- `manage backups` - This permissions allows the user to access the backups page and view the backups.
+  - `create backups` - This permission allows the user to create backups.
+  - `delete backups` - This permission allows the user to delete backups.
+  - `restore backups` - This permission allows the user to restore and upload backups.
+  - `download backups` - This permission allows the user to download backups.

+If you want to know more about permissions, you can read the statamic [permissions documentation](https://statamic.dev/users#permissions).

+We recommend using the `roles` or `groups` feature to manage permissions.

+### Backups

-Then you should see a `Backups` entry in the navigation menu.
+When you have configured your permissions, you should see a `Backups` entry in the navigation menu.

-On the backups page you can create new backups, delete or restore from existing, or upload and restore from that.
+On the backups page you can create new backups, delete or restore from existing, or upload backups.

-The uploader chunks backups so no need to worry about the file being larger than your servers post sizes!
+The uploader chunks backups so no need to worry about the file being larger than your servers post sizes! (the chunk size is configurable!)

+### CLI

+You can also manage backups from the cli, see [here](./commands.md) for a list of all available commands.